 However, you will usually be asked by your X-Ray technician to lie down on a table or stand front of the flat surface so that the part of your body which needs to be examined is positioned right.
 Then, the X-Ray technician will aim the tube-like X-Ray machine to the body part which needs to be examined.

 While the test is being done, make sure you don’t move and stay still, as even the slight movement may cause to generate blurry images.
 At the time of X-Ray performed you may be asked to hold your breath for a second or two by your technician for faultless results.

 What are the types of X-Ray Imaging?

 Posterior-Anterior (PA) Projection is a chest radiograph where the patient is required to stand up, with the X-Ray beam passing through the patient from Posterior(back) to Anterior(front).

 In a chest radiograph, when rays pass from Anterior to Posterior it is called an Anterior-Posterior (AP) Projection.

 Lateral Chest Projection is a part of standard x-ray examination of the chest.
 Although a PA view is the backbone of a person’s lungs’ examination, it can provide a clear view of only about 80%.
-On the other hand, a lateral view clearly puts out the remaining areas which is useful in identifying lower-lobe lung diseases, pleural discharges and anterior mediastinal masses.
-Read more about AP, PA and Lateral Projections here.
+On the other hand, a lateral view clearly puts out the remaining areas which are useful in identifying lower-lobe lung diseases, pleural discharges, and anterior mediastinal masses.

 During a chest X-Ray, take a deep breath and hold it to inflate the lungs to their maximum capacity, ultimately increasing the visibility of various tissues.